 - Download the TOR Browser: You can visit the Tor Project and download the browser, which will route all internet traffic from the browser through the network.

-- Use the Brave Browser: Another great option, and one I recommend, is to download the free Brave browser.
-Not only does it block all tracking and ads, you can also open a private window with Tor for extra private browsing.
+- Use the Brave Browser: Another great option, and one I recommend is to download the free Brave browser.
+Not only does it block all tracking and ads, but you can also open a private window with Tor for extra private browsing.

 - Use Apple’s Private Relay: With iOS 15, Apple introduced new privacy features including what they call Private Relay.
 This Private Relay isn’t a VPN, but it acts very much like Tor and it’s worth using if you’re already paying for an iCloud account.